-Use Vaseline to distress furniture for a layered paint finish.
-The Vaseline furniture distressing technique is an easy one.....if you swipe on enough Vaseline.
-Tips and Tricks
+Use Vaseline to distress furniture and create a layered paint finish.
+The technique is super easy.

 Furniture distressed is furniture with character.
 My new saying!
 And I’ve gotten in front of the camera to do videos finally.
 At the bottom of this post is a great video on how to use Vaseline to layer and distress paint.
 It’s a must see.